This Article was published in Hebrew in Yediot Aharonot, and on Ynet in English

 The High Court of Justice, in a panel presided by Supreme Court President Miriam Naor, dealt ardently with a petition filed by Meretz’s female Knesset members against Eyal Karim’s appointment as chief military rabbi.
-The petition ascribed to Karim inappropriate comments against women and homosexuals and the chief justice was quoted as saying during the discussion, “We want to hear what he has to say.
-What was his stand at the time, what is his stand now, whether he has reconsidered it.”

 This article was published in the Jerusalem Post on August 23, 2016